darwintantuco/netflix-blur-synopsis/README.md

 # netflix-blur-synopsis

-Blurs episode synopsis of a netflix show
+Blurs episode synopsis of a netflix show to avoid spoiler

+There are rare instances in which it reveals too much

 ![](demo.png)